Magnolia-Fi/btc-testkit/README.md

    docker-compose up -d
    ```
 3. Access the Mempool block explorer at http://localhost:8888
-4. Access the Mempool API at http://localhost:8889/api
+4. Access the Mempool API at http://localhost:8888/docs/api/rest
+5. Access the Mine API at http://localhost:4000

 ## APIs